Where to Get a Cashier’s Check Without a Bank Account

 If you’ve received a cashier’s check from someone else, you don’t need an account at the issuing bank to cash it.
 When you endorse the check, you may need to show the issuer a photo ID that matches the name on the check.

-Another option is to put it into a deposit account at a different bank.
-Some banks, such as Chase and U.S. Bank, allow you to deposit a cashier’s check using a mobile phone or an ATM, but there may be limits on the amount you can deposit.
+Another option is to deposit it in a deposit account at a different bank.
+Some banks, such as Chase, Capital One, and U.S. Bank, allow you to deposit a cashier’s check using a mobile phone or an ATM, but the exact amount you can deposit may be limited.

 You can also take the check to a check-cashing store, although they may charge a higher fee to cash it.